RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 To join the Junior Developer Program, the following requirements must be met:

-- RetroAchievements account must not be banned or suspended from achievement development or involuntarily untracked from competitive leaderboards
+- RetroAchievements account must not be banned or suspended from achievement development, muted on site or discord, or involuntarily untracked from competitive leaderboards
 - Have a Discord account verified on the [RetroAchievements Discord server](https://discord.gg/dq2E4hE)
 - Request the Junior Developer role in #role-request channel in the General section of the RA Discord server
   - Include your RA profile link